delegateas/DataModelViewer/README.md

 ```

 # Setting in pipeline
+You do not need to clone this repository to use it.
+From Azure Devops you can setup a pipeline from a GitHub repository.
+Point it to this one.

 The pipeline expects a variable group called `DataModel`.
 It must have the following variables.
 The app user only requires the `Environment Maker` security role.

 * AzureClientId: Client id for an Azure App Registration with access to the Dataverse Environment.